Office Keith Whittle works with contemporary artists’ and organisations on research, commissioning of new work, exhibitions and publications.

 Office Keith Whittle operates between the public and private, academic, institutional and commercial cultural sectors and communities to build networks and new relationships that generate opportunities for artists, often in new contexts and situations.
 A recent engagement has been with cultural institutions, organisations and individuals in South East Asia, where an excellent network of contacts and a track record of negotiating, curating and producing projects have been developed.
 Projects are designed to engage contemporary artists, curators and creative practitioners in cross-cultural dialogue, and to facilitate the exchange of ideas through production and exhibition.

-We have an excellent first-hand knowledge of the importance that supportive, creative environments (and extensive technical and curatorial expertise) can bring to each new project.
+We have first-hand knowledge of the importance that supportive, creative environments (and extensive technical and curatorial expertise) can bring to each new project.
 These skills are supported by considerable experience of working in conjunction with a diverse range of partner venues, notable for the close collaborations that are forged: with artists, and also with venues.

 Creating international opportunities for showing new work, reaching new audiences, nurturing artists at early stages in their careers, supporting innovation in terms of artistic practice and in creating regional touring circuits are also its key expertise.